microsoft/hlsl-specs/proposals/infra/INF-0006-validating-resource-elements.md

 are also allowed as resouce element types.
 Structs that have structs as fields or arrays of structs as fields are also allowed, as long as everything can fit in 4 32-bit quantities.
 Arrays of these types are not valid as resource element types.
-Additionally, resource types are not allowed as resource element types, even if the underlyinh resource type has a valid primitive element type.
-If someone writes `RWBuffer<MyCustomType>` we should reject it and give the user a nice diagnostic.
+Additionally, resource types are not allowed as resource element types, even if the underlying resource type has a valid primitive element type.
+If someone writes `RWBuffer<MyCustomType>` and MyCustomType is invalid, we should reject it and give the user a nice diagnostic.

 ## Motivation

 There currently does not exist any detection for invalid resource element types.
-This includes user-defined types.
+This includes the case where the resource element type is user-defined.
 Ideally, a user should be able to determine how any user-defined structure is invalid as a resource element type.
 Some system should be in place to enforce the rules for valid and invalid resource element types.

 For example,
 `RWBuffer<bool> b : register(u4);`